riboviz/riboviz/docs/run-vignette.md

 * Parallelizes over many processors (`nprocesses`), except for `cutadapt` which isn't parallel.
 * Makes length-sensitive alignments in compressed h5 format by running `scripts/reads_to_list.R`.
 * Generates summary statistics, and analyses and QC plots for both RPF and mRNA datasets, by running `scripts/generate_stats_figs.R`.
+* Estimates read counts, reads per base, and transcripts per million for each ORF in each sample.
 * Puts all intermediate files into a temporary directory (`dir_tmp`) which will be **large**.
 * When finished, puts useful output files into an output directory (`dir_out`).
 * Optionally exports bedgraph files for plus and minus strands (`make_bedgraph=TRUE`, by default).